greenwood-suzanne/hot_METS/README.md

 # Implementation:
    The pipeline will take in this directory for input and runs through the following major steps:

+   Part I:
+   -Evaluate quality of raw data

+   Part II:
    -Filter and trim the raw data: Remove PCR/Sequencing primers, exclude all N bases, exclude all reads with low PHRED scores.
    -Evaluate errors: this is a step neessary for getting taxonomy information later on.
 Outputs plots of error x quality.
       (May take a few minutes)

-   -Pull out just the unique sequences: Remove duplicates from our filtered data set

-   -Merge the paired reads: Here we combine the forward and reverse reads so that we can ascertain taxonomy information
+   -Pull out just the unique sequences: Remove duplicates from our filtered data set -Merge the paired reads: Here we combine the forward and reverse reads so that we can ascertain taxonomy information
       in subsequent steps
    -Remove chimeras: We want to have only properly matched forward and reverse reads

+   Part III:
    -Plotting with phyloseq:  The output bar graphs are created for the taxonomic groups present in our
       two sample groups: Ghana and US for comparison